flashline/FL-Calendar/README.md

 But if you want to do it yourself, it is better to download and install the application on your web server.

 ##Installation
-- Download zip and install into local or remote web-server.
+- Download zip and install the content of **bin/** into local or remote web-server.
 - Sql database isn't necessary,
 - PHP required.